 A detailed plan of study for your chosen curriculum in the School of Music is available online.
 Details regarding degree programs and requirements in the major are in the university Bulletin.
 Make sure you are familiar with this information, and work closely with your academic advisor(s) in planning your curriculum.

 All freshman and sophomore music majors must register for MUS 109 (Recital Attendance), and juniors and seniors must register for MUS 309 (Recital Attendance).
 This requirement appears in the university Bulletin under Requirements for the Major.
 The fulfillment of the no-credit requirement will be reflected as a P/F grade on your transcript.

 Each student majoring in music is advised by a music faculty member.
 All freshman students are advised within the freshman advising system—advisors being Professors Robert Hutchinson and Gwynne Brown.
-Prior to the end of the Spring semester, freshman students will be assigned to a music faculty advisor by Carole in the Music Office.
-Usually each music student is advised by the head of his or her major area (music education, voice performance, etc.).
-If you decide to change majors, Carole will assist you in transferring to an advisor in your new major.
+At the end of the Spring semester, freshman students will be assigned to a music faculty advisor.
+Usually each music student is advised by the head of their major area (music education, voice performance, etc.).